The Internet has gotten too big.

 When we read about adversarial attacks on computer vision, why are they worse than Magic Eye drawings or other human optical illusions?
 Because they can be perfectly targeted.
 An optical illusion street sign would only fool a subset of humans, only some of the time, because each of our neural nets is configured differently from everyone else’s.
 But every neural net in every car of a particular brand and model will be susceptible to exactly the same illusion.
 You can take a perfect copy of the AI, bring it into your lab, and design a perfect illusion that fools it.
 Subtracting natural diversity has turned a boring visual attack into a disproportionately effective one.

 The same attacks work against a search engine or an email spam filter.
 If you get a copy of the algorithm, or even query it quickly enough and transparently enough in a black box test, you can design a message to defeat it.
 That’s the SEO industry and email newsletter industry, in a nutshell.
-It’s why companies don’t want to tell you which clause of their unevenly-enforced terms of service you violated; because if you knew, you’d fine tune your behaviour to be evil, but not quite evil enough to trip over the line.
+It’s why companies don’t want to tell you which clause of their unevenly-enforced terms of service you violated; because if you knew, you’d fine tune your behavior to be evil, but not quite evil enough to trip over the line.

 It’s why human moderators still work better than computer moderators: because humans make unpredictable mistakes.
 It’s harder to optimize an attack against rules that won’t stay constant.